 Fellowships in Hellenic Studies

-As members of the scholarly community at the CHS, all fellows will periodically document the evolution of their projects and share their work in progress.
-Fellows will present the outcomes of their research and welcome feedback through (1) the online CHS Research Bulletin and (2) a webcast symposium.
-The fellows’ symposium papers and videos of their presentations will appear in a publication on the CHS website.
+As members of the scholarly community at the CHS, all fellows will document the evolution of their projects and share their work in progress.
+Fellows will present the outcomes of their research and welcome feedback by

 Criteria Used in the Awarding of Fellowships

-The CHS will give preference to proposals that outline clearly and in detail how a fellowship and the appropriate duration of residency at the CHS can enable the proposed research and contribute to its completion and application.
+1. Outline clearly and in detail how a fellowship and residency at the CHS can enable the proposed research and contribute to its completion and application;

-The CHS seeks proposals that will take full advantage of its unique working environment.
-In addition to conventional proposals for conducting research on topics for which the collection of resources at the CHS is especially well suited, proposals that would benefit from the close collaboration of a team of two or more scholars are of particular interest.
-Such a team could propose to work in residence during the same fellowship year or during consecutive years.
-To enable collaboration among current and potential applicants, the CHS will accept applications for fellowships during the 2013-2014, 2014-2015, and 2015-2016 academic years.
-Members of team may apply during different application cycles (for example, in fall 2012 and in fall 2013).
+With regard to collaborative projects, the CHS welcomes proposals from teams of scholars who envision working together while in residence during the same or consecutive terms.
+To enable collaboration among potential applicants, the CHS will accept applications for fellowships in 2015 (fall), 2016 (spring or fall), and 2017 (spring or fall).
+Members of a team may apply during different application cycles (for example, in fall 2014 and in fall 2015).
 Each member of the team should submit an individual application, with cross-references to the other members (or potential members), and describe the collaborative nature of the project in the proposal.

-The deadline for submissions is October 1, 2012.
-Recommendation letters are due by October 8, 2012.
+The deadline for submitting applications is October 15, 2014.
+Recommendation letters are due by October 22, 2014.

-Applicants must fill out the application form completely before clicking on the "Submit" button at the end of the form.
+Applicants must fill out the online application form completely before clicking on the "Submit" button at the end of the form.
 The system will not save incomplete applications.
-For questions that require more lengthy responses (for example, "How would a fellowship at the CHS fit into your short- and long-term plans?"), applicants may want to draft them in a separate word processor, and have them ready to paste into the application form.
+For questions that require more lengthy responses (for example, "How would a fellowship at the CHS fit into your short- and long-term plans?"), applicants may want to draft them in a separate authoring environment and then have them ready to transfer into the web-based application form.

 As part of the application process, applicants will upload three documents in PDF format:

-2. a curriculum vitae listing your recent publications and presentations, and
+2. A curriculum vitae listing your recent publications and presentations

 The system will not accept files larger than 2MB.

 Applicants will also provide the names and contact information for three references.
 The CHS will contact references for their letters only after an applicant has submitted an application.
-Those who write the references must prepare and submit their letters in PDF format by the deadline, October 8, 2012.
-Applicants are responsible for ensuring that those who write their references should submit their letters on time.
+Those who write references must prepare and submit their letters in PDF format by the deadline, October 22, 2014.
+Applicants are responsible for ensuring that those who write their references submit their letters on time.